IamJackReed/reed/_posts/2025-12-19-the-hidden-traps-of-teamwork.md

 author: Jack Reed
 paginate: true
 ---
 Does this sound familiar?
 Your team is full of talented, hard-working people.
 Everyone is putting in the hours.
 Yet, key projects seem to get stuck, deadlines are missed, and a feeling of disconnection persists despite everyone's best efforts.
-It’s a common frustration in today’s workplace, and the typical response—pushing harder—often only makes things worse.
+It’s a common frustration in today’s workplace, and the typical response, pushing harder, often only makes things worse.

 The problems we can see are often just symptoms of deeper, unseen system dynamics.
 The intricate web of relationships, feedback loops, and hidden assumptions that govern how we work together is far more powerful than any individual's effort.